latchbio/latch/docs/source/basics/conditional_and_map_tasks.md

 ## Map Tasks

 This construct allows a user to run a specific task on any number of different inputs in parallel, provided as a list.
 To map a task across a list of inputs, call the `map_task` on the task function to get new "mapped task" function which now accepts a list of inputs as a parameter.
+A task can only be mapped if it accepts one input and produces one output.

 See below for an example:

 ```python
 @task